lsst-dm/dmtn-167/index.rst

    **TODO**: are hard links viable here from a sysadmin/GPFS perspective?
    They certainly would make things easier.

-We will also designate three other non-repository subdirectories of ``/datasets`` for specific roles:
+We will also designate two other non-repository subdirectories of ``/datasets`` for specific roles:

  - ``/datasets/external`` holds files produced by other projects or surveys that may be of use to multiple users but does not fit into the LSST data model.
 This includes the original versions of reference catalogs (e.g. Gaia DR2), truth catalogs (e.g. from DESC DC2), dust maps, etc.  Each subdirectory should have a descriptive README, and no files should be put in ``datasets/external`` itself.

  - ``/datasets/testing`` holds git LFS repositories that are used in CI and rarely change.
 These are provided for convenience, and should be updated when their git master branches are; there will be no attempt to make old versions available.

- - ``/datasets/staging`` contains per-instrument subdirectories with raw files that have been transferred from other systems but have not yet been ingested into the data repository.
+Finally, we propose that all raw ingestion into the shared repository be done with symbolic links to read-only filesystems - the existing ``/lsstdata`` for Rubin Observatory data, and a new ``/external-raw`` filesystem for raw data from other instruments.

 .. note ::